NIST Password Standards

 NIST 800-63B Digital Identity Guidelines for Authentication recommends checking new passwords against passwords used in cybercriminal dictionary attacks:

 The National Institute of Standards and Technology (NIST) password recommendations include this type of screening because it matches the methods used by cybercriminals in modern brute force attacks.

-It’s become clear that people, if unchecked, follow very common patterns in password selection, even with a written password policy in place.
+It’s become clear that people follow very common patterns in password selection, even with a written password policy in place.
 As a result, cybercriminals use lists of common passwords and patterns found in previous breaches to narrow the universe of passwords attempted in their attacks.
 Guessing passwords becomes easier when the actual set of passwords is predictable.